Larry Baumel

 Larry Baumel (May 26, 1944 - May 19, 2023) was a NASCAR Cup Series driver whose career spanned from 1969 to 1971.

 Career

 Baumel has raced 5940 laps of racing; equivalent to 7376.3 mi of racing.
 His average start was 24th place while his average finish was 25th.
 Baumel's total career earnings is $30,315 ($ when adjusted for inflation) and has three last-place finishes.
-Larry also raced in the Late Model Stock Car Series in addition to the USAC Stock Car series and the NASCAR Grand National Series.
+He also raced in the Late Model Stock Car Series in addition to the USAC Stock Car series and the NASCAR Grand National Series.
 His main sponsor throughout most of his career was Auto Lad and his favorite racing number was #68.